Jummit/replicator-node/README.md

 Add a Replicator node to the node that has properties you want to replicate with all clients.
 This could be a `RigidBody` for example.

+Increase the length of the `members` array by clicking the arrow next to the `length`.
-Write the properties you want to replicate in the `Replicators` `Members To Replicate` text field.
+Write the properties you want to replicate in the `name` text field of the Member resource.
 For example, if you want to replicate the position and rotation of a `RigidBody`, type in `transform`.

-Every line should be a new property.
+### Replicator

 | Exported Property | What it does |
 | ----------------- | ------------ |